Tom Vilsack: Mayor of Mount Pleasant & Iowa Senate

-Governor of Iowa
+Governor of Iowa (1999-2007)

 In 1998, Terry Branstad chose not to seek re-election after 16 years as governor.
 The Iowa Republican Party nominated Jim Ross Lightfoot, a former U.S. Representative.
 Vilsack defeated former Iowa Supreme Court Justice Mark McCormick in the Democratic primary and chose Sally Pederson as his running mate.
 Lightfoot was the odds-on favorite to succeed Branstad and polls consistently showed him in the lead.
-However, Vilsack narrowly won the general election and became the first Democrat to serve as governor of Iowa in thirty years and only the fifth Democrat to hold the office in the 20th century.
+However Vilsack won the general election by 55,444 votes and became the first Democrat to serve as governor of Iowa in thirty years and only the fifth Democrat to hold the office in the 20th century.

+In 2000, he signed a bill helping to create the first organ donor registry in Iowa.